 • In August 2012, the District launched a website for "Business Tools, Forms, and Procedures," a SharePoint site for employee access.
-The site includes frequently used district-wide forms in fillable field format; detailed procedures in some areas of Accounting, Accounts Payable, Payroll,
+The site includes frequently used district-wide forms in fillable field format; detailed procedures in some areas of

-Information Technology, Purchasing, Risk Management, Police/Parking Services, and Contracts and Grants, including the specific Administrative Procedure 3280 for the completion of grant applications.
+Accounting, Accounts Payable, Payroll, Information Technology, Purchasing, Risk Management, Police/Parking Services, and Contracts and Grants, including the specific Administrative Procedure 3280 for the completion of grant applications.
 "Business Tools" is designed to facilitate the consistent district-wide application of procedures.
 In order to respond to user needs and input, a dedicated link is provided for faculty and staff to submit feedback and/or suggestions via the site.
+All forms are accessible via the employee portal.
 To achieve continuous quality improvement, the site will be expanded in 2012-2013 to incorporate additional procedures, forms, and enhancements based on user suggestions.
 This process of regular updates will continue based on user input.

 • In conjunction with faculty and staff, a Field Trip/Excursion electronic workflow process was developed in response to faculty needs.
 Staff and faculty with extensive experience in field trips worked during summer 2012 to develop the workflow.
 The workflow was implemented in August 2012 by a small number of key faculty from throughout the District to ensure a thorough testing and application of the process.
-The District Director of General Services provided an overview of the process to interested faculty during Fall 2012 Flex Days at all three Colleges.
+The District Director of General Services provided an overview of the process to interested faculty during fall 2012 Flex Days at all three Colleges.
 This process will be refined with additional faculty input.

 The District is on schedule to complete its two-year review cycle of existing policies and procedures by March 31, 2013.
-The District will continue to regularly monitor the sequence, origination points, and appropriate constituency involvement in the two-year policy/procedure review process to systematically identify criteria and evaluate impacts of same on District/College operational effectiveness.
+The District will continue to regularly monitor the sequence, origination points, and appropriate constituency involvement in the two-year policy/procedure review process to systematically identify criteria and evaluate impacts of same on district/College operational effectiveness.

-Further, the District Council on Accreditation and Planning (DCAP) is identifying additional effective measures to capture further feedback from District and College constituents, analyze collected data for potential impediments, and continue modifying operating practices to ensure Board policies and procedures enhance operations.
-One measure identified and developed by DCAP included a survey designed and implemented in September 2012 that collected feedback from employees about ways to improve the flow of information to and from the District through formal channels of the committee and governance structure and to identify any policies or procedures that need clarification or that are difficult to implement in practice (D2-09).
-Results of the newly-implemented annual survey were discussed at District Consultation Council in September 2012, summarized in the October 2012 Chancellor's Monthly Update distributed to all employees, students, and community advisory body members (D2-10).
+Further, the District Council on Accreditation and Planning (DCAP) is identifying additional effective measures to capture further feedback from District/College constituents, analyze collected data for potential impediments, and continue modifying operating practices to ensure Board policies and procedures enhance operations.
+One measure identified and developed by DCAP included an Employee Formal Communications Survey designed and implemented in September 2012 that collected feedback from employees about ways to improve the flow of information to and from the District through formal channels of the committee and governance structure and to identify any policies or procedures that need clarification or that are difficult to implement in practice (D2-09).
+Results of the newly-implemented annual survey will be discussed at District Consultation Council in October 2012, summarized in the November 2012 Chancellor's Monthly Update, and distributed to employees, students, and Community Advisory Body members.